WillDenby/make-python-faster/src/memory_management/caching_strategies.md

 ## TTL (Time To Live) Cache

 TTL caching invalidates cache entries after a set period.
 This strategy is suitable when the data changes over time or if you want to ensure that data doesn't become stale.

-The `cachetools` library offers TTL caching capabilities.
+The `cachetools` library offers TTL caching capabilities:

-**Example:**

 ```python
 from cachetools import TTLCache